palantir/witchcraft-go-server/README.md

 The `WithInitFunc(InitFunc)` function is used to register routes on the server.
 The initialization function provided to `WithInitFunc` is of the type `witchcraft.InitFunc`, which has the following definition:
-`type InitFunc func(ctx context.Context, router ConfigurableRouter, installConfig interface{}, runtimeConfig refreshable.Refreshable) (deferFn func(), rErr error)`.
+`type InitFunc func(ctx context.Context, info InitInfo) (cleanup func(), rErr error)`.

 The `ctx` provided to the function is valid for the duration of the server and has loggers configured on it.
-The `router` is used to register endpoints.
-The `installConfig` and `runtimeConfig` provide the install and runtime configuration that has been read from their providers.
-The function returns a function that is deferred and run when the server terminates (the function can be `nil` if no defer action is required) and an error.
-If the returned error is non-`nil`, the server does not start.
+The `info` struct contains fields that can be used to initialize various state and configuration for the server -- refer to the `InitInfo` documentation for more information.

 In this example, a "GET" endpoint is registered on the router using the "/myNum" path, and `rest` package is used to write a JSON response.